-ElastiCache now supports Valkey, but I tried to verify what is good about it
+ElastiCache now supports Valkey, but I've tried to verify its benefits.

 This is Onkai Yuta (@fat47) from the Service Reliability Group (SRG) of the Media Headquarters.